dressupucla/Cleaning-preparing-data/openrefine/openrefine.md

     <img src="./media/image19.png" width="318" height="234" /><img src="./media/image20.png" width="384" height="287" />

-Trim whitespace, change cells to lowercase, uppercase, etc.
+Editing Columns: Trim whitespace, change cells to lowercase, uppercase, etc.
 -----------------------------------------------------------

 There are a number of common transformation that openrefine offers its